Who we are

 I believe strongly in providing a personalised service, listening and responding to what my clients tell me about their needs and the obstacles they’ve faced.

-I am a board trustee for the charity Chasing the Stigma.
-Previously a trustee for the Missing People charity.
-I am proud and humbled to provide paid placements to aspiring psychologists.
+I am a board trustee for mental-health charity Chasing the Stigma, and was previously a trustee for Missing People charity.
+I am proud and humbled to provide paid placements at Affiniti+ for aspiring psychologists.

 Outside work, I enjoy spending time with friends and family.
-I love the arts, like TV murders, travelling, sunshine and crunchy snow.
+I love the arts, and enjoy TV murder dramas, travelling, sunshine and crunchy snow.
 I embrace life with enthusiasm and an open mind.

 Qualifications: